How to Increase Website User Engagement

 Have you ever heard of the “IKEA effect?”
 In summary, a study by Michael I. Norton from Harvard found that consumers become more invested in something that they partially created.
 We can take insight from this self-assemble furniture company when creating a website that increases user engagement.

 Essentially, website engagement boils down to the fact that your pages can (and should) be so much more than just a place to display information about your company.
 They should lead users to do something, like buy your product, subscribe to your newsletter, or share an article from your blog.
-If you want visitors to stick around and continue to come back, it’s important to make them feel that they have gained something useful there and somehow took action – in a nutshell: that they weren’t simply spectators, but rather players.
+If you want visitors to stick around and continue to come back, it’s important to make them feel that they have gained something useful there and somehow took action - in a nutshell: that they weren’t simply spectators, but rather players.
 Engagement is your game, and it begins with understanding the players’ behaviors.
-Here’s how to make your website interactive:
+Better yet if you can then use an understanding of web analytics to make sense of this behavior and act on it.

 If a visitor opens a site that is way too busy or unorganized, the unconscious decision to leave ASAP kicks in.
 To avoid this, focus on keeping everything clean and systematic.
 A simple layout creates a contrast with the most important and engaging elements on your website (your CTAs, contact forms, online shop, etc.).
 This naturally causes a viewer’s eyes to focus there.
 On top of it, an uncluttered design will load faster, help your users navigate your website sections stress-free, and will be easier to view on mobile - all of which will increase website engagement from the get-go.